History of Portugal: The Visigoths

-With the Visigoths settled in the newly formed kingdom, a new class emerged that had been unknown in Roman times: a nobility, which played a tremendous social and political role during the Middle Ages.
-It was also under the Visigoths that the Church began to play a very important part within the state.
+For the next 300 years and by the year 700, the entire Iberian Peninsula was ruled by the Visigoths.
+With the Visigoths settled in the newly formed kingdom, a new class emerged that had been unknown in Roman times: a nobility, which played a large social and political role during the Middle Ages.
+It was under the Visigoths that the Church began to play an important part within the state.
 Since the Visigoths did not learn Latin from the local people, they had to rely on Catholic bishops to continue the Roman system of governance.
 The laws established during the Visigothic monarchy were thus made by councils of bishops, and the clergy started to emerge as a high-ranking class.